kithogun666dunnel/devTinder/homework.md

 Create POST /sigup API to add data to database
 Push some documents using API calls from postman error handling using try catch

+js object and JSON (DIFFERENCE BITCH) add the express.json middleware to your app make your signup apo dynamic to recive data from end users